A risk factor is something that increases your likelihood of getting a disease or condition.

 Factors that increase the risk for prostate cancer:

-After 50 years old, the risk of developing prostate cancer increases; for this reason, men over 50 should have an annual PSA test to screen for the development of prostate cancer.
-The majority of prostate cancers are seen in men over age 65.
+After 50 years old, the risk of developing prostate cancer increases.
+However, the majority of prostate cancers are seen in men over age 65.

 In the US, African Americans have higher rates of developing prostate cancer.
 They are also more likely than Caucasian men to die from prostate cancer.